Arachnocampa luminosa: Bioluminescence

+While this species has the capability to glow at all stages of its life cycle excluding as an egg, the larvae of Arachnocampa luminosa exhibit the largest bioluminescence, primarily to fulfil the role of attracting prey.
+The ability to produce bioluminescence in the terminal cells of the Malpighian tubules is crucial for their predatory lifestyle.
+The bright glow acts as bait for prey and attracts them into the silk fishing lines constructed by the larvae.
 The pupae and adults of this species also produce light although the purpose is not clear.
 One suggestion has been that the light allows adult males to find potential mates.
 However, there is little evidence to support this.
-It is possible that the bio-luminescence in adults is simply a carry-over from the larval form because the Malpighian tubules are unaffected during metamorphosis.
+It is possible that the bioluminescence in adults is simply a carry-over from the larval form because the Malpighian tubules are unaffected during metamorphosis.